Wet Brain Symptoms, Syndrome, Meaning, Stages, Treatment.

 The chronic phase is characterized by progressive memory and language disturbances and may have a slow onset and persist for years after the onset of thiamine deficiency.
 Common symptoms include language disturbances, disorientation and confusion, ataxia, spells of staring, deficits in visual processing, movement abnormalities, behavior disturbances, and disturbances of higher intellectual functions such as problem-solving and judgment.

-Thiamine deficiency can cause further complications such as Wernicke-Korsakoff syndrome, delirium, seizures and coma.
-Treatments for the chronic phase of thiamine deficiency include dietary supplementation, vitamin and mineral supplements, use of antidepressant medications, and psychotherapy.
+Thiamine deficiency can cause complications such as Wernicke-Korsakoff syndrome, delirium, seizures, and coma.
+Treatments for the chronic phase of thiamine deficiency include dietary supplementation, vitamin and mineral supplements, antidepressant medications, and psychotherapy.
 In some cases, thiamine injections may be necessary to improve symptoms.
-While supportive care can improve many problems associated with thiamine deficiency, unfortunately, the neurological and cognitive deficits may persist even with treatment.
+While supportive care can improve many problems associated with thiamine deficiency.
+Unfortunately, neurological and cognitive deficits may persist even with treatment.

 Alcoholism Wet Brain

-Lack of vitamin B1 is common in people who have alcohol use disorder, which can cause wet brain from alcoholism’s blockage of critical vitamins and minerals.
-While alcoholism Wet Brain is common, the culprit can also be due to the inability to absorb food properly (malabsorption).
+Lack of vitamin B1 is common in people with alcohol use disorder, which can cause Wernicke-Korsakoff Syndrome from alcoholism’s blockage of critical vitamins and minerals.
+While alcoholism Wet-Brain symptoms are common in alcoholics, the culprit can also be the inability to absorb food properly (malabsorption).
 This can sometimes be seen with a chronic illness or after weight-loss (bariatric) surgery.

 Get Help.
 Get Better.
 Get Your Life Back.